Peterhague/CI-_MS2_Minesweeper/README.md

 colourful call to action to play the game.
 The pixel art title is decorated with different randomly coloured tiles to recall the appearance of a minsweeper grid, and to add vibrancy and contrast with the white space.</li>
 <li>"Spelling Bee" page with a spelling contest game, with 3 selectable difficulty levels.
 This page accesses the Responsive
 Voice API, to "speak" the words that the user has to attempt to spell.
-The elements are arranged to resemble and old-fashioned computer monitor, with the game's messages displayed as if they were the monitor's text.
+The elements are arranged to resemble an old-fashioned computer monitor, with the game's messages displayed as if they were the monitor's output.
 The whole page is decorated in a yellow and black "bee" aesthetic, as a pun on the spelling bee title.</li>
 <li>"Guess the Flag" page with a game quizzing players on their knowledge of world flags.
 This page uses the Country Flags API
 to access a library of flag images that is randomised and displayed on each click of the play button.
 Each flag has a user input for the player to type their guess at each flag's country.
-The page uses a blue and green "globe" aesthetic to match the flags theme, and the title has a fun flags motif with miniature flags adorning its letters.</li>
+The page uses a blue and green "Earth" aesthetic to match the flags theme, and the title has a fun flags motif with miniature flags adorning its letters.</li>
 <li>A custom 404 "page does not exist" error page, with an error message and a prominent link to return to the home page.</li>
 </ul>